 Moreover, culturally sensitive care is encouraged, with healthcare professionals trained to understand and respect cultural differences, dietary preferences, and religious beliefs that may impact treatment decisions.
 This approach fosters trust and ensures patients receive care that aligns with their values and needs.

 Temporary residents in Canada have several medical insurance options to consider.
-Many provinces offer special health plans for this group, covering essential medical services.
-Additionally, private insurance providers offer comprehensive coverage for various healthcare needs, including emergency medical care and prescription medications.
+Many provinces offer healthcare in Canada for non-residents through special health plans, covering essential medical services.
+Additionally, private health care providers offer comprehensive coverage for various healthcare needs, including emergency medical care and prescription medications.

 It’s crucial for temporary residents to research and select a suitable insurance plan that aligns with their specific visa requirements and personal health needs to ensure they have access to necessary medical care while in Canada.